Scottsdale Ketamine Clinic

 Fibromyalgia lowers your quality of life.
 You can expect to experience more hospitalizations and higher rates of depression.
 People with fibromyalgia are more likely to experience premature death and to take their own lives.
 Other rheumatic conditions, like rheumatoid arthritis and lupus, often coexist with the condition.

-How do ketamine infusions treat my fibromyalgia?
+How does ketamine infusion therapy treat my fibromyalgia?

 Ketamine infusions block NMDA (N-methyl-D-aspartate) receptors in the brain.
 By changing the way these receptors act, they no longer receive signals that indicate pain.